 Justyna Lisinska

-Justyna Lisinska is a policy analyst at the Center for Data Innovation.
+Justyna Lisinska was a policy analyst at the Center for Data Innovation.
 Previously, she worked as a policy research fellow at King's College London, where she developed a policy programme for the UK's largest project on autonomous systems.
 She also has experience working within the government and with government officials.
 Justyna holds a Ph.D. in Web Science from the University of Southampton.

 Research Areas